OpenOLAT/OpenOLAT/README.md

 Open the generated server.xml file and manually set the following parameters:
 * In the "Context" element set parameter reloadable="false"
-* In all "Connector" elements set paramter URIEncoding="UTF-8"
+* In all "Connector" elements set parameter URIEncoding="UTF-8"

 Option: to use the application server database connection pool configure a jdbc data resource in the "Context" element, set db.source=jndi in the olat.local.properties with